aaronbloomfield/ics/hws/hw-buffer.md

 ```
 $ ./grade < input.txt
 Please enter your name:
-Aaron Bloomfield, your grade on this assignment is an A
+Albert Einstein, your grade on this assignment is an A
 $
 ```

 The contents of input.txt are output by a program that you will write in tasks 3 & 4.

-#### Address Space Layout Randomization
+The `--print-buffer-address` is described below.

+### ASLR

 Address Space Layout Randomization (ASLR) is an operating system defense against buffer overflows.
 Consider the following program, which is available as [stack-addr.c](buffer/stack-addr.c.html) ([src](buffer/stack-addr.c)):